-Cloud Docker for Commerce deploys Magento to a read-only file system in the Docker environment.
+Cloud Docker for Commerce deploys Adobe Commerce to a read-only file system in the Docker environment.
 This deployment mirrors the read-only file system in the Production environment.
 You have the option to deploy a Docker environment in developer mode, which provides an active development environment with full, writable file system permissions.

 You use the